Board of Directors & Staff

 Sandeep Jilla

-Sandeep Jilla works as a Research Specialist I with the Coastal and Marine Geospatial Sciences Laboratory at the Harte Research Institute, TAMUCC.
+Sandeep Jilla is a Software Developer (Research Specialist I) with the Coastal and Marine Geospatial Sciences Laboratory at the Harte Research Institute, TAMUCC.
 He works in close coordination with HRI Systems Architect, assisting in the development, testing, and re-coding of specialized scripts and programming codes along with monitoring data services as assigned.

 Sandeep earned his Master’s degree in Computer Science from Texas A&M University-Corpus Christi in 2020.
 He previously worked in the Information Technology sector on various projects with multi-national companies such as Deloitte and Wipro.